Alex and I are media families (Krista’s home alone has 5 cell phones, 1 imac, and 2 laptops).

 Find your courage to stand for what you think is best, and memorize the “I am the parent” mantra.

 - Create Screen Free Zones or Screen Free Days

 Think about how you can create spaces where screens are not allowed.
 How about days of the week we put all devices down and check them in?

-To hear many more tips and tricks about summer and screen time, watch our quick half an hour video!
+To hear many more tips and tricks about summer and screen time, watch or listen to our quick half an hour video!